-Common carrier status is granted by the Texas Railroad Commission, and allows corporations the power to seize private property by eminent domain.
-But in Texas, all TransCanada had to do to apply as a common carrier was simply fill out a government form for a permit, known as the T-4 form, and check a box labeled “common carrier.”
+Common carrier status is granted by the Texas Railroad Commission and allows corporations the power to seize private property by eminent domain.
+But in Texas, all TransCanada had to do to apply as a common carrier was simply fill out a government form for a permit, known as a T-4 form, and check a box labeled “common carrier.”

 But a different picture of what is happening on the ground in Winnsboro is emerging from the very same “occupiers” Dodson claims aren’t real journalists — and they have the documentation to prove it.

 Lorenzo Serna, one of the independent journalists arrested by TransCanada’s hired security, recorded video of a man in a bright orange vest driving an all-terrain vehicle giving orders to hired security during Monday’s action.
 Serna was detained shortly after.
 It is not clear whether the man is giving orders to hired off-duty police officers or to private security.